LdDl/casbin-bun-adapter/README.md

 - Do not combine [StartUpdatesListening](./trigger.go#L103) and [SavePolicy](./adapter.go#L156) since it could cause infinite recursion.
 You should either update Casbin in-memory object with database table updates (via trigger) or update database table due Casbin in-memory updates (via direct method calls) but not both techniques same time.

 - While using [StartUpdatesListening](./trigger.go#L103) _UPDATE_ operation on table calls [RemovePolicy/AddPolicy sequentially](./trigger.go#L186) without rollback mechanism.
-That means is AddPolicy call fails on `*casbin.SyncedEnforcer` then there is no rollback of previously called RemovePolicy
+That means if AddPolicy call fails on `*casbin.SyncedEnforcer` then there is no rollback of previously called RemovePolicy

 ## Installation